 Students who have been successfully admitted to Academy College and meet all entrance requirements will have the opportunity to utilize a web-based supported platform to complete courses online.
 The learning management software we currently use is Moodle, which offers students the flexibility and convenience of taking courses to complete a Bachelor of Science Degree in Business Administration and/or individual courses in all degree programs in a location and time that is appropriate for them.
-The online courses will be delivered asynchronously utilizing the many features afforded in the online environment such as email, discussion boards, chat rooms, and interactive web-based trols
+The online courses will be delivered asynchronously utilizing the many features afforded in the online environment such as email, discussion boards, chat rooms, and interactive web-based tools.

-All students, except Aircraft Dispatchers, who do not have an Associates or Bachelors degree for an institution of higher education must pass the Distance Education Assessment prior to enrollment.
+All students, except Aircraft Dispatchers, must pass the Distance Education Assessment prior to enrollment.
 In addition, students will be required to participate in an online orientation session upon registration of their first online course.